Table of Contents

 This, in turn, will bring a lot of attention to Foxconn’s extremely undervalued stock… currently selling for less than $3.

-Keep in mind the company is almost completely unknown on Wall Street… for now.
+Keep in mind that the company is almost completely unknown on Wall Street… for now.

 But Wall Street loves a good rags-to-riches story, and it’s got one here.